Our postgraduate programme prepares pharmacists and nurses to practice as both independent and supplementary prescribers.

 2. Applicants must have a Designated Medical Practitioner (DMP) when applying and it is the responsibility of individual to secure one.
 Information about the role of the DMP can be found here: DMP role.
 Only apply once you have a DMP and when they have confirmed they are happy to support you.

 3. Confirm you are able to attend all the study days.
 These will be stated here once the application process is opened.
-The enrolment timetable for September 2018 can be found at this link.

 4. To apply to the programme you need to use the University’s online portal which is available at: Online application portal.